Justmighty/Justselect/README.md

 ```

 **That's all**, the Justselect library will do the rest for you!
 That sounds great, isn't that?

+You can change the look of selectboxes to your own style by editing the _selectbox.scss_ file, which you will find in the _sass_ directory.

 ### Adding a label